 Customary Tenure and Agricultural Investment in Uganda, Laura Meinzen-Dick [revise & resubmit, American Journal of Agricultural Economics]

-Using Farmer Groups to Share Information, Samuel S. Bird, Michael Carter, and Laura Meinzen-Dick
+Material and Informational Constraints to the Adoption of Digital Farm Input Subsidies, Samuel S. Bird, Michael Carter, and Laura Meinzen-Dick

 Examining the Distributional Effects of School Quality on Student Outcomes, Colin Lilly and Laura Meinzen-Dick [under review]